Are You on the Path of Knowing, Doing & Becoming?

 A. Bismi’Llah.
 Alhamduli’Llah.
 Wa’l-salatu wa’l-salamu ‘ala rasuli’Llah.
 The first thing I’d like to point out is that the idea of knowing, doing & becoming is not mine.
 Rather, it is something which the scholars are generally united upon, even if they may sometimes express it in different ways.
 Knowing, doing & becoming refers to: knowing faith, doing works of faith, then becoming transformed by faith.
 Having laid out the bare bones of the matter, allow me to put some flesh on those bones:

 1. The concept of knowing, doing and becoming has its starting point in the celebrated Hadith of Gabriel (jibril).
-This is the hadith which tells how the Angel Gabriel came to a public gathering of the Prophet ﷺ, in the guise of a man, and put three elemental questions to him: what is faith (iman); what is [outward] submission (islam); and what is [spiritual] excellence (ihsan)?
+This is the hadith which tells how the Angel Gabriel came to a open gathering of the Prophet ﷺ, in the guise of a man, and put three core questions to him: what is faith (iman); what is [outward] submission (islam); and what is [spiritual] excellence (ihsan)?
 The Prophet ﷺ replied to the first question by saying that faith is firm and unwavering belief in Allah, the angels, the prophets, the revealed scriptures, the Last Day, and divine decree (qadr).
-To the next, he ﷺ responded that submission entailed uttering the two testimonies of faith (shahadah), performing the five daily prayers, paying the annual zakat, fasting during the month of Ramadan and undertaking pilgrimage to the Ka‘bah in Makkah.
-To the last: ‘That you worship Allah as though seeing Him; and while you see Him not, know that He sees you.’
+To the next, he ﷺ replied that submission entailed uttering the two testimonies of faith (shahadah), performing the five daily prayers, giving the annual zakat, fasting during the month of Ramadan and undertaking pilgrimage to the Ka‘bah in Makkah.
+To the last: ‘That you worship Allah as though seeing Him; and through you see Him not, know that He sees you.’
 Later, the Prophet ﷺ disclosed: ‘That was Gabriel; he came to teach you your religion.’1

 2. The significance in the above hadith is that the entire religion was encapsulated in three spheres: iman, islam and ihsan.
 The first is about knowing what to believe in; the second, doing those deeds which give concrete expression to one’s beliefs; the third is becoming transformed by those beliefs and deeds.
 This, then, is the basis for: knowing, doing & becoming.
 On the merits of this hadith, Qadi ‘Iyad said: ‘This hadith entails an explanation of all the duties of worship, inward and outward, from those [related to] the bonds of faith, actions of the limbs, inward sincerity and protecting actions from the dangers [of non-acceptance] – to the extent that all of the shari‘ah sciences return back to it and branch off from it.’2